rems-project/sail/doc/internals.md

 ```

 There is also a `Sail.prover_regstate` function that allows the
-register state to be Set up in a prover-agnostic way for each of the
+register state to be set up in a prover-agnostic way for each of the
 theorem-prover targets.

 ## Type Checker